top of page

 2. Multiple-acre deposits

 Leaseholders may reserve additional acres.
 They are not guaranteed to be contiguous.
 Those with earlier reservation order have a greater chance of contiguous lots because as the selection process proceeds, earlier selectors may choose areas that interrupt the acreage.
+You may however, barter trade or sell to get the land you desire (see below).

 3. Homesteaders may walk, camp, and explore before choosing